version française | versión en español

 Each dialogue (in English, French and Spanish) took place in 2 rounds, round one was focused on engaging participants topically, while round 2 focused on defining pathways for action.

 The events took 2.5h and included thematic inputs and discussions in break-out groups.
 In these break-out groups participants discussed visions, how food systems will function in 2030.
-These visions representing ambitious projections of the future were to provoke participants to think beyond the current situation and to imagine something that is altogether better.Who participated?
+These visions representing ambitious projections of the future were to provoke participants to think beyond the current situation and to imagine something that is altogether better.Key Findings

 The dialogues brought together many participants from around the world, as follows: